edmundhhn/transformers-theory-and-practice/project/README.md

 6. Select suitable hyperparameters and fine tune the model for 3 epochs on the data, recording the validation loss per epoch.

 7. Test the model on testing dataset and report metrics
-   - Our final RMSE on the model is 10.3 with MAE of 12.1.
+   - Our final RMSE on the model is 51 with MAE of 37.
 Although this is not extremely accurate we can still gauge a rough idea of the price our item should be selling at

 9. Finalize project with front-end interface

 ---
-## CODE Demonstration
+## CODE Demonstration with Gradio

 ---